-Lloyd DeWitt and Arthur K. Wheelock Jr., "Card Players", (JL-102), in The Leiden Collection Catalogue, Arthur K. Wheelock Jr., Ed., New York, 2017
+DeWitt, Lloyd and Arthur K. Wheelock Jr. "Card Players."
+In The Leiden Collection Catalogue.
+Edited by Arthur K. Wheelock Jr. New York, 2017.

 This page is available on the site's Archive.
 PDF of every version of this page is available on the Archive, and the Archive is managed by a permanent URL.
 Archival copies will never be deleted.
 New versions are added only when a substantive change to the narrative occurs.